kubemq-io/docs/docs/tutorials/pubsub.md

 ## Events
 Events are an asynchronous real-time Pub/Sub pattern.
-In Events, multiple senders can send real-time messages to various receivers, however, only if they are currently connected to KubeMQ; there is no message persistence available in this pattern.
+In Events, multiple senders can send real-time messages to various receivers; however, only if they are currently connected to KubeMQ; there is no message persistence available in this pattern.

 ![image info](./images/event.png)